-Intraoperative benefits of Ergo touted in the Journal of Pediatric SurgeryPosted on: 03.15.18
+Intraoperative benefits of Ergo touted in the Journal of Pediatric SurgeryPosted on: 03.15.18 by Digirad

 The portability of the Digirad Ergo Imaging System is making a significant impact in the pediatric oncology world.
 The Journal of Pediatric Surgery recently published an article on its intraoperative use.
 Most notably, it reported on how nuclear imaging with the Ergo effectively reduces the time under anesthesia and offers real-time confirmation of lesion removal.
 Digirad recently spoke with Dr. Marcus M. Malek of Children’s Hospital of Pittsburgh of UPMC, to further elaborate on the study.

 In order to guide lymph node biopsy, pre-surgery lymphatic mapping is done via lymphoscintigraphy.
 Adults and teens are generally able to tolerate the procedure while awake.
 It does, however, involve an injection and the need to remain still, which can often be difficult for a child.
 For that reason, young pediatric patients, and some adults for that matter, are sedated and mapped in the nuclear medicine suite and then transported to the operating room.
 The additional step takes a considerable amount of time and coordination, which leads to downtime in the OR.